Welcome MEES Advisors! The purpose of this toolkit is to provide information, tools, and resources for the departmental advising process.

 Steps to Approve (or Disapprove) a BSME Academic Plan

-- Under 'Section 3' of the Portal, click on 'Submit Academic Plan'.
+- Click on the assignment 'Submit Academic Plan'.

-- In the 'Feedback comments' section, you may enter comments regarding the plan or address any questions or concerns the student posed with their submission.
-This is a good place to suggest a student meet with you in person if the quality of their plan or concerns about their academic performance warrant a meeting.
+- After reviewing the submission, assign the appropriate grade, either Complete or Incomplete, type any comments you wish to make below, and click the 'Submit' button to save.
+This comment box is a good place to suggest a student meet with you in person if the quality of their plan or concerns about their academic performance warrant a meeting.

 Lifting a Student's Advising Hold